Royal Copenhagen: Early years

+The Royal Porcelain Factory was headed by pharmacist Ludvig Manthey from 1796 to 1811.

+The company was later headed by Carl Wilhelm Bergsøe (1800–1861.
+He was the father of writer Wilhelm Bergsøe whose childhood memories served as inspiration for his novel Fra den gamle fabrik.

-In 1851, Royal Copenhagen showed its production at The Great Exhibition in London.
-In 1868, as a result of royal companies' privatization, the Royal Porcelain Factory came into private hands, though the "Royal" designation was retained.
+In 1851, Royal Copenhagen showed its production at the Great Exhibition in London.
+In 1868, as a result of royal companies' privatization, the Royal Porcelain Factory came into private ownership and was sold at auction.
+The buyer was businessman Gustav Adolph Falck (1833–1892).

+Merger with Aluminia

 In the mid-19th century the many large European porcelain companies generally stood aloof from artistic developments such as Japonisme, and the Arts and Crafts movement, concentrating on tableware, and often struggling to throw off what had become the deadening influence of Rococo and Neoclassical styles.
 In the 1870s most continued to produce an eclectic variety of revivalist styles, though sometimes experimenting with glazes, as at Meissen porcelain, which began to produce monochrome vases from 1883.

 The first major porcelain company to seriously change its styles was Royal Copenhagen, which made radical changes from 1883, when it was bought by Aluminia, an earthenware company.
 Arnold Krog, an architect under 30 with no practical experience of the industry, was made artistic director the next year, and rapidly shifted designs in the same directions art pottery was exploring, commissioning many painters to design for the factory.
 Japanese influences were initially very strong.
 The new wares soon won prizes at various international exhibitions, and most of the large porcelain makers began to move in similar directions, causing problems for the smaller art potteries.

 Shortly after Aluminia's acquisition, Royal Copenhagen production was moved to a modern factory building at Aluminia's site in Frederiksberg, on the outskirts of Copenhagen.
 At the Exposition Universelle (1889) in Paris, Royal Copenhagen won the Grand Prix, giving it international exposure.

 Current company

 In recent years, Royal Copenhagen acquired Georg Jensen in 1972, incorporated with Holmegaard Glass Factory in 1985, and finally Bing & Grøndahl in 1987.
 Royal Copenhagen was a part of a group of Scandinavian companies, Royal Scandinavia, together with Georg Jensen, and was owned by a Danish private equity fund, Axcel.
-Following Axcel's acquisition of Royal Scandinavia, Holmegaard Glasværk was sold in a MBO, and a controlling interest in the Swedish glass works Orrefors Kosta Boda was sold to New Wave Group.
+Following Axcel's acquisition of Royal Scandinavia, Holmegaard Glasværk was sold in an MBO, and a controlling interest in the Swedish glass works Orrefors Kosta Boda was sold to New Wave Group.

 In December 2012, Axcel sold Royal Copenhagen to the Finnish listed company Fiskars, which was founded in 1649.

-The company now produces its products in Thailand.
+The company now produces its porcelain in Thailand.
+However, the luxury brand, Flora Danica, is still designed and painted in Denmark.
+Its design centre is also situated there so that the style and shape still retains its heritage.